ev3dev-lang-java/ev3dev-lang-java/README.md

 The project, takes the good things of both worlds: EV3Dev with the complete linux experience and LeJOS with the rich local navigation stack.

-**What libraries contains EV3Dev-lang-java?**
+**What projects are developed in EV3Dev-lang-java?**

-The project contains the following Java libraries/scripts:
+The following list contains the stables projects that it is possible to use without any restriction:

 - [EV3Dev-lang-java](https://github.com/ev3dev-lang-java/ev3dev-lang-java): Low level interation with EV3Dev
 - [lejos-commons](https://github.com/ev3dev-lang-java/lejos-commons): LeJOS interfaces & utilities